ahiodette/Wildlife-Tracker/README.md

 ## Support and Contact details
-In case you may need any support about this app, do not hesitate to contact the developer on ahiode6@gmail.com [linkedIn](https://www.linkedin.com/in/odette-ahishakiye-096a39188/)
+In case you may need any support about this app, do not hesitate to contact the developer on ahiode6@gmail.com and [linkedIn](https://www.linkedin.com/in/odette-ahishakiye-096a39188/)

 ## Licence